Search Animal Control Or Services jobs

 • Write reports and correspondence.

-• Work with and handle animals safely, in a humane manner in hazardous and non-hazardous situations.
+• Work with and handle animals (domestic and wild) safely, in a humane manner in hazardous and non-hazardous situations.

 • Care for and use a variety of small firearms, pepper spray, and impact weapons.